GeoffAWaddington/CSI30Wiki/Home.md

 This wiki serves as the official documentation project for the [CSI project for Reaper](https://forum.cockos.com/showthread.php?t=183143)

-This started out as a wiki project by Malcolm Groves, but several people are now helping to fill out the docs, including [Geoff, the developer of CSI](https://forum.cockos.com/member.php?u=12770) and also [Funkybot](https://forum.cockos.com/member.php?u=5889).
-If you'd like to contribute to the docs, let us know on the Reaper forums.
+This started out as a wiki project by Malcolm Groves, but [Funkybot](https://forum.cockos.com/member.php?u=5889) is now the major contributor, with a little help from [Geoff, the developer of CSI](https://forum.cockos.com/member.php?u=12770).

-If you find something out of date, either comment to let us know, or even better, edit the page and fix it.
+If you find something out of date, either comment to let us know.
 Comments, corrections, additions are very welcome.

 * [[Overview]]
 * [[Installation]]